 When a student tests positive for or is diagnosed with COVID-19, the Holzer Health Center, COVID-19 Case Manager, and Dean of Students will follow guidance from the Florida Department of Public Health (FDPH).
 For students, Holzer Health Center will ensure the student is briefed on their responsibility to isolate themselves.
-The COVID-19 Case Manager will conduct contact tracing and inform any students who qualify as close contacts.
+The COVID-19 Case Manager will follow up with the positive student and provide any additional information needed.
 Any faculty/staff member identified as a close contact will be passed onto Human Resources and Human Resources will contact the faculty/staff member.

 The COVID-19 Case Manager and Dean of Students will help the student arrange appropriate academic accommodations with their instructors and coordinate with Housing and Residence Life to initiate isolation protocols for campus residents.

 Florida Tech will centrally manage the acquisition and distribution of PPE to ensure usage is consistent based on job function, risk of exposure and other factors, and we will maintain adequate supplies of only approved PPE.
 Coordinating across campus also will help make more cost-effective purchases.

 Building managers or department heads can request PPE supplies for their building through the Office of Environmental Health & Safety.